-We continue to work with our members to raise awareness about modern slavery and what to do should a case of slavery be suspected.
-We engage members regularly via our UK newsletter, intranet and by sharing and discussing the issue in member meetings.
+We also engage members via our UK newsletter, intranet and by sharing and discussing the issue in member meetings.
 This is supported by posters in our offices to both alert our members and to raise awareness among those involved in the maintenance of our buildings of the risks surrounding slavery that are specific to their role.